open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 In order to load multiple `InstrumentationModule` implementations in the same classloader, you need to override the `ExperimentalInstrumentationModule#getModuleGroup` to return an identical value.

+### classes injected in application classloader

+Injecting classes in the application classloader is possible by implementing the `ExperimentalInstrumentationModule#injectedClassNames` method.
+All the class names listed by the returned value will be loaded in the application classloader instead of the agent or instrumentation module classloader.

+This allows for example to access package-private methods that would not be accessible otherwise.

 ### advice local variables

 With inlined advices, declaring an advice method argument with `@Advice.Local` allows to define